Or, consider other cards for 50,000 more miles or points that transfer into United miles with additional flexibility for your everyday spending.

 Amex lets you earn one bonus per card in your lifetime, so try to open cards when the offers are big.

 You can get a fresh bonus for every different type of Amex card you open, so you could for example earn separate bonuses from the Amex Everyday, Amex Premier Rewards Gold, and Amex Business Gold Rewards cards.
 That’s a great way to rack up hundreds of thousands of Membership Rewards points.

-Special Offer: Earn 50,000 Membership Rewards® points after you spend $5,000 in purchases on the Card within the first 3 months of Card Membership.
-Terms & Restrictions apply.
+Welcome Offer: Earn 50,000 Membership Rewards® points after you spend $5,000 in purchases on the Card within the first 3 months of Card Membership.
+Terms apply.

 Amex often makes better offers than those available to the general public available via targeting, and it’s a good idea to see what bonus you might be targeted for before applying.
 You could find you’re offered tens of thousands more points by taking advantage of a special targeted deal.